wl1995/microservice-benchmark/README.md

-# Containerizing ROS: Efficient Deployment and Management of Robotic Applications
+# Virtualization & Microservice Architecture for Software-Defined Vehicles: An Evaluation and Exploration

 ## 1. Introduction